jspenc72/robinhood-observer/README.md

-# REST API Methods Unauthenticated
+# REST API Methods Unauthenticated (Robinhood Deprecated)

 All non Observable methods return a promise unless a callback is provided as the last optional parameter.